hurabbas05/hurabbas05/README.md

 ## 🧠 About Me

-I'm a **Certified Data Analyst** with a strong grasp of turning raw data into clear, actionable insights.
-Skilled in data visualization, reporting, and analytics, with added perspective from clinical experience.
-Adept at uncovering trends and translating complex information into practical recommendations.
-Focused on driving smart decisions in fast-paced, growth-oriented teams.
+I'm a **Data Analyst** with industry-recognized certifications from Google, IBM, and Microsoft.
+I transform raw data into clear, actionable insights using tools like Excel, SQL, Tableau, R, and Power BI.
+With a unique blend of analytical expertise and healthcare domain knowledge, I excel at uncovering hidden trends, building compelling visualizations, and delivering recommendations that drive smarter business decisions.
+Thrives in fast-paced environments and eager to contribute to data-driven growth in forward-thinking teams.

 ---